Particular/docs.particular.net/tutorials/nservicebus-101/lesson-1/tutorial.md

    * `clientui.timeouts`
    * `clientui.timeoutsdispatcher`

 Now might be a good time to go look at your list of queues.
 There are a [variety of options for viewing MSMQ queues and messages](/nservicebus/msmq/viewing-message-content-in-msmq.md) that you can pick from.
-In addition to the queues mentioned above, you may also see an `error.log` queue and queues starting with `particular.servicecontrol` if you installed a ServiceControl instance while installing the Particular Service Platform.
+In addition to the queues mentioned above, you may also see an `error.log` queue and queues starting with `particular.servicecontrol` if you [installed a ServiceControl instance](https://docs.particular.net/servicecontrol/installation) while installing the Particular Service Platform.

 When using the MSMQ transport, queues are created with [permissive settings](/nservicebus/msmq/operations-scripting.md#create-queues-default-permissions) that make things easier during development.
 In a production scenario these queues should be created with the minimum required privileges.
-The endpoint will output a message on startup when permissive settings are detected to remind you to do this.
+The endpoint will write a log entry on startup when permissive settings are detected to remind you to do this.

 NOTE: If you are using the SQL Server transport, take a look in your SQL database, where NServiceBus has created each of the queues listed above as a separate table.